Graph Explorer

 The bottom panel allows you to write and execute Cypher queries directly.

-- Query Input: Supports Cypher, Neo4j's standard query language.
+- Query Input: Supports Cypher, the standard query language for graph databases.

-- Run: Executes the query and reflects results in the visualization area.
+- Run: Executes the query and reflects the results in the visualization area.

-- Result Views: View results in graph, table, or text format.
+- Result View: View results in graph, table, or text format.

 Cypher Query Guide